TAMULib/GIFMButtonService/README.md

 [![Build Status][build-badge]][build-status]
 [![Coverage Status][coverage-badge]][coverage-status]

-# Get It For Me (GIFM) Button Service
+# Get It For Me Button Service

-A service for interfacing with Library Catalogs developed and maintained by [Texas A&M University Libraries][tamu-library].
+A *Spring* backend for the *Get It For Me (GIFM) Button Service* developed and maintained by [Texas A&M University Libraries][tamu-library].

+This is a service for interfacing with *Library Catalogs*.

 <details>
 <summary>Table of contents</summary>